aditikandoi/Twitter-Sentiment-Analyser/README.md

 # Twitter-Sentiment-Analyser
-A web app which can be used to analyze users' sentiments across Twitter hashtags.
+A web application which can be used to analyze users' sentiments across Twitter hashtags created using Django framework.